-However, the vast majority of forex trades aren’t for practical purposes.
+However, a significant proportion of forex trades aren’t for practical purposes.
 Speculative FX traders seek to profit from fluctuations in the exchange rates between currencies, speculating on whether one will go up or down in value compared to another.

 How forex trading works

-Forex is traded in pairs, meaning that when you trade forex, you’ll always exchange one currency for another.
+Forex is traded in pairs, meaning that when you trade forex, you are exchanging one currency for another.
 When buying EUR/USD, for example, you’re buying euros while selling the US dollar.

 - If the euro strengthens against the dollar, your position will increase in value

 - If the euro weakens against the dollar, it will decrease in value

 Currency markets never decline in absolute terms – for one currency to go up, there will be others weakening against it.
 All currencies cannot go up at the same time.
 There is always going to be a winner and a loser.

 FX traders weigh up whether a currency looks likely to strengthen or weaken against another, then trade that pair accordingly.

 Currency markets are crucial to a broad range of participants.
 Any company that buys or sells overseas, for example, will need to exchange one currency for another as part of their daily operation.
 Central banks can also be active FX traders, as they seek to keep the currencies they are responsible for under control.